Almost uniform domains and Poincar\'e inequalities: Intermediate results

 \subsection{Notation and Basic Notions}

-Throughout the paper we will work on complete and proper metric measure spaces $X$ equipped with some Radon measure $\mu$.
+Throughout the paper, we will work on complete and proper metric measure spaces $X$ equipped with some Radon measure $\mu$. { Consistently, $Y$ refers to a closed subset of $X$ which will be shown to support Poincar\'e inequalities.
+In the Euclidean case $X=\R^n$ we will also denote such subsets by $S$, suggestively for ``sponge''.}

+\begin{remark}[Types of constants] As a convention, we refer to certain constants as {\sc structural constants} if they describe fixed parameters for standard hypotheses or conditions.
+These include the doubling constant $D \geq 1$, the constant $C\geq 1$ in the Poincar\'e inequality (as well as uniformity constants $A>0$ that imply such inequalities), the choice of exponent $p \geq 1$, and the scale parameter $r_0 > 0$.

-\begin{remark}[Types of constants] Conditions on a metric space $X$ that depend on an unspecified upper (distance) bound between points are referred to as {\sc local} conditions.
-In particular, a {\sc locally $D$-doubling metric measure space} refers to a $(D,r_0)$-doubling metric measure space for some $r_0 > 0$ and a {\sc local $(1,p)$-Poincar\'e inequality} refers to a $(1,p)$-Poincar\'e inequality that is valid at all scales $r \in (0,r_0)$, for some $r_0>0$.
+Moreover, conditions on a metric space $X$ that depend on the scale parameter --- i.e.\ an upper (distance) bound between points on $X$ --- are referred to as {\sc local} conditions.
+In particular, a {\sc locally $D$-doubling metric measure space} refers to a $(D,r_0)$-doubling metric measure space for some $r_0 > 0$ and a {\sc local $(1,p)$-Poincar\'e inequality} refers to a $(1,p)$-Poincar\'e inequality that is valid at scale $r_0$, for some $r_0>0$.

 The same convention will apply to other conditions in the sequel.
 Note, in this convention, the scale $r_0$ is assumed to be uniform throughout the space.
-Our convention is therefore slightly different from others, such as in \cite{bjornlocal}, where the scale can vary with the point.
+Our convention is therefore slightly different from others, such as in \cite{bjornlocal}, where the scale can vary with the point. \end{remark}

-As another convention, we refer to constants as {\sc structural constants} if they describe fixed parameters for standard hypotheses or conditions.
-These include the doubling constant $D \geq 1$, the constant $C\geq 1$ in the Poincar\'e inequality (as well as uniformity constants $A>0$ that imply such inequalities), the choice of exponent $p \geq 1$, and the scale parameter $r_0 > 0$ for local conditions. \end{remark}

-Open balls in a metric space are denoted $B=B(x,r)$, and their inflations by $CB=B(x,Cr)$, despite the ambiguity that balls may not be uniquely defined by their radii.
+Open balls in a metric space are denoted by $B=B(x,r)$, and their inflations by $CB=B(x,Cr)$, despite the ambiguity that balls may not be uniquely defined by their radii.
 If multiple metrics are used, we indicate the one used with a subscript, e.g. $B_d(x,r)$ to mean the ball with respect to the metric $d$.